Tapez votre recherche ici

 Lien DOI – 10.1016/j.chom.2024.08.002

-Deciphering the immune organization of eukaryotes is important for human health and for understanding ecosystems.
-The recent discovery of antiphage systems revealed that various eukaryotic immune proteins originate from prokaryotic antiphage systems.
-However, whether bacterial antiphage proteins can illuminate immune organization in eukaryotes remains unexplored.
-Here, we use a phylogeny-driven approach to uncover eukaryotic immune proteins by searching for homologs of bacterial antiphage systems.
-We demonstrate that proteins displaying sequence similarity with recently discovered antiphage systems are widespread in eukaryotes and maintain a role in human immunity.
-Two eukaryotic proteins of the anti-transposon piRNA pathway are evolutionarily linked to the antiphage system Mokosh.
-Additionally, human GTPases of immunity-associated proteins (GIMAPs) as well as two genes encoded in microsynteny, FHAD1 and CTRC, are respectively related to the Eleos and Lamassu prokaryotic systems and exhibit antiviral activity.
-Our work illustrates how comparative genomics of immune mechanisms can uncover defense genes in eukaryotes.
+Deciphering the immune organization of eukaryotes is of importance for human health and for the understanding of ecosystems.
+The recent discovery of dozens novel antiphage systems revealed that various eukaryotic immune proteins originate from prokaryotic antiphage systems.
+Whether antiphage proteins of bacteria can be utilized to discover immune proteins in eukaryotes remains unexplored.
+Here, we use a phylogenydriven approach to uncover novel eukaryotic immune proteins by searching for homologs of bacterial antiphage systems.
+We demonstrate that proteins displaying sequence similarity with recently discovered antiphage systems are widespread in eukaryotes, and maintain a role in immunity in humans.
+Two eukaryotic proteins of the anti-transposon piRNA pathway are evolutionary linked to the antiphage system Mokosh.
+We uncover and experimentally validate human antiviral genes which are related to the Eleos and Lamassu prokaryotic systems.
+Our work illustrates how comparative genomics of immune mechanisms can be employed to uncover defence genes in eukaryotes.